riverscuomo/spotkin_server/README.md

 # Spotkin [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://makeapullrequest.com)

-## (in the middle of re-naming hell: at first it was 'spotkin' then I changed it to 'spotnik' now I'm changing it back to 'spotkin'.
+## (in the middle of re-naming hell: at first it was 'spotkin' then I changed it to 'spotkin' now I'm changing it back to 'spotkin'.
 It's supposed to be short for 'spotify controller'.)

 A python package that updates one or more of your Spotify playlists every day with a random selection of tracks from any public playlists.

-For example, I have a playlist called ["Rivers Radio"](https://open.spotify.com/playlist/1HaQfSGjNzIsiC5qOsCUcW?si=861bc59c458b4b0a) that is updated by Spotnik every day.
+For example, I have a playlist called ["Rivers Radio"](https://open.spotify.com/playlist/1HaQfSGjNzIsiC5qOsCUcW?si=861bc59c458b4b0a) that is updated by spotkin every day.

 I developed this script because I didn't like fiddling with the Spotify app all the time.
 I just wanted a great selection of music in one playlist every day.
 I've been it using it every day for a few years.
 It's run automatically at 2am by a Windows Task Scheduler job.
 It works best when you draw from many playlists, especially: